kubedb/docs/docs/guides/qdrant/reconfigure/reconfigure.md

 qdops-reconfigure-remove   Reconfigure   Successful   97s
 ```

-After this, the `Qdrant` CR will no longer reference a `configSecret` and the database will use its default configuration.
+After this, the `Qdrant` CR will no longer reference a configuration secret and the database will use its default configuration.

 ## Next Steps